-Note.
 Assessing the naturalness of voices requires a reference frame (left panel), which is most commonly represented by the voice production system of humans.
-This human production system sets reference either as individual voice samples (explicit target voice) or as prototype voice representations (implicit prototype voice), against which test voice samples (right panel) are assessed for naturalness.
-Two types of naturalness assessments are proposed (mid panel).
-The deviation-based approach assesses naturalness in terms of distance away from the reference, while the human-likeness-based approach assesses naturalness according to its similarity towards the reference.
+This human production system sets the reference either as individual voice samples (explicit target voice) or as prototype voice representations (implicit prototype voice), against which test voice samples (right panel) are assessed for naturalness.
+Two types of naturalness assessments are proposed (middle panel).
+The deviation-based approach assesses naturalness in terms of distance away from the reference, while the human-likeness-based approach assesses naturalness according to its similarity to the reference.
 Deviation in voice naturalness can occur, for example, due to clinical conditions, voice manipulations, and acoustic artifacts.
 Human-likeness-based naturalness defines naturalness by its resemblance to a real human voice.
 Human likeness can be assessed based on audio samples within (human samples) and outside the human voice space (synthetic samples) marked by the human voice border.

-Figure 3
+Figure 3.
 Rooting voice naturalness in voice processing theory

-Note.
-Theories of voice perception propose a multi-level processing of voice samples (left panel) and analyzing these samples according to their feature and auditory object patterns (mid panel), followed by the analysis of information carried by the voice signals (right panel).
+Theories of voice perception suggest a multi-level processing approach for voice samples (left panel), which involves analyzing these samples based on their features and auditory object patterns (middle panel), followed by an analysis of the information conveyed by the voice signals (right panel).
 Assessing the naturalness of voices appears at the level of voice features (low-level auditory analysis) and voice object analysis (voice structural analysis) and includes the assessment of acoustic deviations and acoustic likeness, as well as the assessment of pattern deviations and pattern likeness to reference voice samples.
 Unlike naturalness assessments, authenticity judgments mainly concern the assessment of communicative and social content carried by the voice signal at the level of voice information analysis.
 Such voice content can be expressed either spontaneously (authentic) or can be enacted (non-authentic), or it could be of a real or fake nature when it specifically concerns person-related identity information.
 Naturalness and authenticity assessments may have mutual influences.

-Table 1 Examples for definitions of deviation-based and human-likeness-based naturalness of voices in the literature
+Table 1.
+Examples definitions of deviation-based and human-likeness-based voice naturalness